top of page

 Final Thoughts on Packing Light and Colourful for Bali

-Packing for Bali with just a 7-kilo carry-on is a 'challenge'.
+Packing for Bali with just a 7-kilo carry-on is a challenge.
 It’s about being smart, intentional, and playful with your choices.
-By focusing on a cohesive colour palette, versatile pieces, and a standout coral bag, I’m ready to explore Bali feeling light and stylish.
+By focusing on a cohesive colour palette, versatile pieces, and a standout coral bag, I’m ready to jump on a scooter without being weighed down but clothing I just won't wear.

 Happy packing and safe travels!